 Believe this verse for what it says!
 The ultimate calling of Christians is to join with Christ in order to share rulership in the kingdom of God over all nations and all peoples.
 Truly, Christ is “KING of kings and LORD of lords.”
 These other kings and lords can be you or anyone who is willing to accept God’s terms for entering His kingdom.

-Verses 19-20 shed additional light on what happens when the saints return with Christ.
+Verses 19-20 shed additional light on what happens when the saints take the Kingdom with Christ.
 Their first responsibility is to replace what is called the “fourth beast,” which rules with the assistance of a “little horn.”
-This little horn is the religious kingdom that is the same as the woman who rides the beast of Revelation 17.
-This religious government (centered in Rome) has ruled over all of the previous resurrections, or revivals, of the Holy Roman Empire, since A.D.
-554.
+This little horn is a religious kingdom.
+This religious government (centered in Rome) has ruled over all of the previous resurrections, or revivals, of the Holy Roman Empire, since AD 554.

-Now read verses 21-22: “I beheld, and the same horn made war with the saints [plainly the work of the Babylonish whore of Rev. 17:5-6], and prevailed against them; until the Ancient of days came, and judgment was given to the saints of the Most High; and the time came that the saints possessed the kingdom.”
+Now read verses 21-22: “I beheld, and the same horn made war with the saints, and prevailed against them; until the Ancient of days came, and judgment was given to the saints of the Most High; and the time came that the saints possessed the kingdom.”

 Finally, Daniel’s long prophecy concludes with verse 27 further confirming the marvelous potential lying ahead for all the true saints of God.
 Notice: “And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the Most High, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey Him.”